awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.APEX.md

 ## Prerequisites for Oracle APEX and APEX Listener<a name="Appendix.Oracle.Options.APEX.PreReqs"></a>

 The following are prerequisites for using Oracle APEX and APEX Listener:
-+ You must have SQL\*Plus to perform administrative tasks on your DB instance\.
++ Have SQL\*Plus on your DB instance to perform administrative tasks\.
-+ You must have the following software installed on the host computer that acts as the Oracle APEX Listener:
++ Have the following software installed on the host computer that acts as the Oracle APEX Listener:
   + The Java Runtime Environment \(JRE\)\.
   + Oracle Net Services, to enable the Oracle APEX Listener to connect to your Amazon RDS instance\.